hyperledger-labs/splice/README.md

   `testOnly com.digitalasset.myPackage.*` runs all tests in package `com.digitalasset.myPackage`.
   `testOnly *Wallet* -- -z "allow calling tap"` runs all tests with classname matching `*Wallet*` and test description matching `allow calling tap`.
 - `test`: runs all tests (with the exception of some tests running against the cluster that are excluded on purpose - see the overwrite of `test` in `BuildCommon.scala` for more details)
-- `daml-root/damlTest`: run the Daml script tests included with the apps' Daml files
+- `damlTest`: run the Daml script tests included with the apps' Daml files

 #### `sbt` Tips&Tricks